mattermost/docs/source/help/getting-started/searching.rst

-Like many search engines, common words such as ``the``, ``which``, and ``are`` (known as "stop words"), as well as two-letter and one-letter search terms, are not shown in search because they typically return too may results.
+Like many search engines, common words such as ``the``, ``which``, and ``are`` (known as "stop words"), as well as two-letter and one-letter search terms, are not shown in search because they typically return too many results.
 See database documentation on `MySQL`_ and `Postgres`_ for a full list.

 Search Modifiers